- What are ovarian cysts?

 Pathological cysts, on the other hand, can develop both before and after menopause as they are caused by abnormal cell growth.
 Sometimes these cysts can be cancerous.

-Most cysts go away on their own and your doctor will adopt a ‘watchful waiting’ policy, which means the cysts are monitored and checked at a later time to see if they have indeed gone.
+Most cysts actually will clear on their own.
+Rather than act immediately, your doctor will adopt a "watchful waiting" policy, which means the cysts are monitored and checked at a later time to see if they have indeed gone.
 If scans show the cyst has gone, treatment is not necessary.

 If cysts are causing symptoms, if they are particularly large, or if the patient has gone through menopause, then treatment may be necessary.
 Cysts can be removed through surgery, which is often performed as a minimally-invasive, laparoscopic procedure.
 If the cyst needing removal is cancerous, then additional tissue may need to be removed, and in some cases, both ovaries and the womb.
 If the cysts are caused by an underlying condition, then the condition itself will also be treated or managed.

 Cysts can become a medical emergency if they rupture or if they have caused the ovary to twist.
 Symptoms such as severe abdominal pain, fever, nausea, dizziness, weakness, or rapid breathing may indicate that medical attention is required.

 Functional ovarian cysts can’t be prevented as they are a natural part of the menstrual cycle.
 Doctors may prescribe birth control pills that inhibit ovulation and can help to prevent new cysts from forming.